mk-fg/fuse-auto-cleanup-fs/README.md

 Different from original limit-fs in simplified project structure (just .c + makefile), removed old fuse2 compatibility (and similar macros), and more control over where cleanup happens (`cleanup-dir` option).

-"Used space" above as in "not available to regular user" (`f_blocks - f_bavail`) - always counts root-reserved blocks as "used", if filesystem has those.

 [limit-fs]: https://github.com/piuma/limit-fs